hypo69/hypo/docs/gemini/ru/explainer/src/ai/prompts/developer/doc_wrter_rst_en.md

 * **Missing Code:**  The prompt lacks any example of code to document.
 This explanation cannot be applied to any particular code snippet or program.
 * **Specificity:**  The prompt could be more specific about the *content* of the code's documentation.
 For instance, specifying the expected data structures or the types of errors handled by the function.
-* **Real-World Examples:** The prompt lacks examples of complete, documented modules that would help illustrate the prompt's requirements.
+* **Real-World Examples:** The prompt lacks examples of complete, documented modules that would help illuStarte the prompt's requirements.

 **Relationships to other parts of the project (if applicable):**